andrew-werdna/vagrant.dev/README.md

     ```
     $ cd vagrant.dev
-    $ vagrant up provider=virtualbox
+    $ vagrant up --provider=virtualbox
     ```

-6. Wait for vagrant to download, start and provision your virtual machine (a few minutes)
+6. Wait for vagrant to download, start and provision your virtual machine (up to 15 minutes)
 7. While waiting, add this row to your local machine's "hosts" file (Linux/Mac: "/etc/hosts")

     ```